top of page

 Deprescribing medications starts with a proper medication review, during which the pharmacist identifies medications that can be discontinued (stopped) because they are no longer effective or needed by the patient.

-For effective deprescribing, pharmacists must collaborate with other healthcare professionals to identify medications contributing to adverse effects or causing unnecessary harm to the patient.
+For effective deprescribing, pharmacists must identify medications that contribute to adverse effects or cause unnecessary harm to the patient.

 When this is done, they also need to develop a safe and effective deprescribing plan that considers the patient’s specific needs and preferences.

-For example, a deprescribing plan can range from gradually reducing dosages to discontinuing the medications instantly.
+For example, a deprescribing plan may range from gradually reducing dosages to discontinuing the medications instantly.

-Pharmacists can help simplify medication regimens for older patients by combining or compounding medications, adjusting dosages, or suggesting alternative therapies.
-This can help improve medication adherence and reduce the risk of medication errors, especially with older adults.
+Pharmacists simplify medication regimens for older patients by combining or compounding medications, adjusting dosages, or suggesting alternative therapies.
+This improves medication adherence and reduces the risk of medication errors, especially with older adults.

-Geriatric pharmacists are specially trained; by leveraging their services, patients can optimize medication therapy.
+Geriatric pharmacists are specially trained; by leveraging their services, patients' medication therapies are optimized.

 Conclusion

-As a pharmacist, it is crucial to be vigilant for any signs of adverse drug reactions, such as unusual symptoms or changes in behavior, especially when dealing with older patients.
+As a pharmacist, it is crucial to be vigilant for any signs of adverse drug reactions, such as unusual symptoms or changes in behavior, particularly when caring for older persons.

-Whenever you are unsure of the effects of certain medications for your patient, you can refer them to a geriatric pharmacist for specialized counseling and care.
+Whenever you are unsure of the effects of certain medications for your patient, refer them to a geriatric pharmacist for specialized counseling and care.

 READ MORE: THE REVOLUTIONIZING ROLE OF COMMUNITY PHARMACISTS IN PUBLIC HEALTH